Day's Beach

 Day's Beach is a hamlet in the Canadian province of Saskatchewan.
 It is within the Rural Municipality of Meota No. 468.
+Access is from Highway 4.

 Geography

 It is on the eastern shore of Jackfish Lake.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Day's Beach had a population of 43 living in 24 of its 60 total private dwellings, a change of from its 2016 population of 35.
 With a land area of 0.26 km2, it had a population density of in 2021.